-Amazon rolled out more than a dozen new devices today in its annual hardware event atop a biodome at company headquarters in Seattle, including eyeglasses and a ring that speak with Alexa, several new speakers, and lots of new devices for the home.
-Sprinkled in between hardware announcements were a bunch of new ways Alexa is getting smarter.
+Amazon rolled out more than a dozen devices today at its annual hardware event atop a biodome at company headquarters in Seattle, including eyeglasses and a ring that speaks with Alexa, several new speakers, and devices for the home.
+Sprinkled in between hardware announcements, the company shared ways Alexa is getting smarter.

-In all, like last year, nearly a dozen new features were introduced today.
+Like last year, the company introduced nearly a dozen new features.
 Here are some of the standouts.

 Education Skills API

-One unique offering introduced today is the Education Skills API, a way for skills developers and school districts to connect with popular edtech services like Canvas, Kickboard, and Coursera.
+The Education Skills API offers a way for skills developers and school districts to connect with popular edtech services like Canvas, Kickboard, and Coursera.

-The API will make it possible for Alexa to respond to queries like “Alexa, what homework does Sarah have tonight?” or “Alexa, how did Sam do on the math test?”
+The API will make it possible for Alexa to respond to queries like “Alexa, what homework does Sarah have tonight?” and “Alexa, how did Sam do on the math test?”

-Amazon VP of devices David Limp pitched the feature as a way to get answers about your kid when you get home that your kid may be less than forthcoming about.
+Amazon VP of devices David Limp pitched the feature as a way to get answers on topics your kid may be less than forthcoming about.

 “We think this will be delightful for parents everywhere.
-I also think the kids will love it and allow them to keep up to speed, but the parents might love it just a bit more,” he said.
+I also think the kids will love it, and [it will] allow them to keep up to speed, but the parents might love it just a bit more,” he said.

-Amazon will begin to provide celebrity voices for some Alexa functions in the future like jokes, weather, and timers, starting with Samuel L. Jackson.
+Amazon will begin providing celebrity voices for select Alexa functions — like jokes, weather, and timers — starting with Samuel L. Jackson.
 Celebrity voices uses speech synthesis to generate models that mimic celebrity voices rather than playing recordings back verbatim.
-Celebrity voices will cost $1 a month at launch.
+The feature will cost $1 a month at launch.

-Earlier this year, Google Assistant brought John Legend’s voice to users for certain functions as well.
+Earlier this year, Google Assistant brought John Legend’s voice to users for certain functions.

 Multilingual home support

-Alexa will soon be able to respond to queries in multiple languages to better support bilingual households in India, Canada, and the United States at launch.
-Alexa is currently able to speak roughly half a dozen languages, and enabling Spanish/English-speaking families, for example, to speak to their assistant in whatever language they see fit is a feature in keeping with the ethos of conversational AI, which works best when it seeks to better understand people rather than making people adjust to the interface.
+Alexa will soon be able to respond to queries in multiple languages to better support bilingual households in India, Canada, and the United States.
+Alexa is currently able to speak roughly half a dozen languages.
+Enabling Spanish/English-speaking families to speak to their assistant in whatever language they see fit, for example, is a feature in keeping with the ethos of conversational AI, which seeks to understand people rather than making them adjust to its interface.

 Google Assistant added multilingual support back in August 2018.

-Amazon’s ambition to grow its voice understanding led its Alexa team to launch an Alexa skill last year that asks users to volunteer recordings of their voice in different languages like Mandarin Chinese.
+Amazon’s ambition to grow its voice understanding led its Alexa team to launch an Alexa skill last year that asks users to volunteer recordings of their voice in Mandarin Chinese and other languages.

-This is a new way for Alexa to greet visitors to you home when you’re unavailable.
+This is a new way for Alexa to greet visitors when you’re unavailable.

-The Doorbell Concierge is a more conversational Alexa than the interaction you may be accustomed to in a smart speaker, with the ability to ask questions like “May I know the purpose of your visit?”
+The Doorbell Concierge represents a more conversational Alexa than the smart speaker version you may be accustomed to, with the ability to ask questions like “May I know the purpose of your visit?”
 While speaking through Ring video doorbells, Alexa can take messages for a homeowner, ask the best way to contact a visitor, or even tell a delivery person where to leave a package.

-Doorbell Concierge will begin to roll out next year, beginning with Ring Video Doorbell Elite users.
+Doorbell Concierge will start rolling out next year, beginning with Ring Video Doorbell Elite users.